So, what is a liability?

 - Contingent Liabilities are liabilities that may or may not arise depending on a certain event.

-Now that we have a brief overview of the three types of liabilities, let’s get into a detailed breakdown.
+So, now that we have a brief overview of the three types of liabilities, let’s get into a more detailed breakdown.

 Understanding Current Liabilities

-As mentioned before, Current Liabilities, also known as short-term liabilities, are debts or obligations that are due within one year.
-Management typically watches current liabilities very closely to make certain that the business possesses enough liquidity from current assets to ensure that they can actually pay off their outstanding debts or obligations.
+As mentioned previously, Current Liabilities, also known as short-term liabilities, are debts or obligations that are due within one year.
+Management typically watches current liabilities very closely, so that the business possesses enough liquidity in current assets to ensure that they can always pay off their outstanding debts or obligations.

-Current liabilities could include accounts payable, interest payable, income taxes payable, bills payable, short term loans, bank account overdrafts, and accrued expenses.
+More specifically, your current liabilities could include entries on accounts payable, interest payable, income taxes payable, bills payable, short term loans, bank account overdrafts, or and accrued expenses.

 - The current ratio: Current assets divided by current liabilities

 - The quick ratio: Current assets minus inventory divided by current liabilities